TheJelmega/prog-lang/design/README.md

 All default parameters are required to have a label, as these may appear in any order in a function call.

 If a function has no default parameters, or only has labeled default parameters, they may be followed by a variadic parameter.
-A function may also end in variadic paramters
 This is a special parameter that allows any number of element of that type to be provided.
 This will generate a generic paramter pack with a type constraint to the type given.